 For restore, you can use Search to easily find and restore selected files.

-- On the inSync Master Management Console menu bar, click Users.
+- On the inSync Management Console menu bar, click Users.

-- Click the user whose data you want to restore.
+- Select the user whose data you want to restore.

-- Select the files or folders that you want to restore, and click Restore to Device.
 Alternatively, you can use Search to search for files that you want to restore.
-The Restore to Device window appears.

 Note: You cannot restore files with the same names simultaneously.

-- On the Restore to Device window, provide details on the following:
+- On the Restore to Device window, provide the following details -

 - If you want to restore the data to the folder from which it was backed up, click Original Location.